exca/Stationeers-IC10-Automation/Basic-IC10/README.md

    - The compiler will try to place automatically a `Yield` in the main loop of your program to prevent it from consuming excessive resources.
 However, you can also manually insert `Yield` to control the pace of execution.

-2. **Wait:**
+2. **wait(duration):**
-   - The `Wait` function is used to introduce a longer waiting time compared to `Yield`.
+   - The `Wait()` function is used to introduce a longer waiting time compared to `Yield()`.
 You can specify the waiting time in seconds as an argument to `Wait()`.
 This function is helpful when you need precise timing or longer pauses in your code.
-   - Example of using `Wait` to wait for 5 seconds:
+   - Example of using `Wait()` to wait for 5 seconds:

      ```basic
      Wait(5)  # Wait for 5 seconds
      ```

-   - You can use `Wait` to introduce delays, for example, to simulate time passing in the game or to synchronize actions with specific time intervals.
+   - You can use `Wait` to introduce delays, for example, to let time passing in the game or to synchronize actions with specific time intervals.
    - `Wait` can be called using a variable or calulation, for example `WAIT(0.5 * myRatio)`.

-Both `Yield` and `Wait` functions are essential for managing the timing and responsiveness of your code, especially in scenarios where you want to avoid excessive resource usage or coordinate actions with the game's simulation time.
+Both `Yield()` and `Wait()` functions are essential for managing the timing and responsiveness of your code, especially in scenarios where you want to avoid excessive resource usage or coordinate actions with the game's simulation time.

 ## Calculation